Top hotels in Telford

 Maintained by the Ironbridge Gorge Museum, the reconstructed Blists Hill Victorian Town is a fascinating open-air exhibition where you can learn more about the life of a typical Victorian Shropshire community in the Victorian era and the early-20th century.
 The museum, which is in Telford's Madeley district, opened in the 1970s and also showcases the industrial heritage of the area and the history of local coal production.

 Where to eat out in Telford

 For some delicious English dishes, choose The Grove at Walcot, the Clays of Broseley or The Plough Inn, or consider The King and Thai for some tasty Thai dishes.
 The Spiceland Restaurant, meanwhile specialises in vibrant Indian cuisine, while the Zengh Fine Indian Dining restaurant also provides plenty of other inspiring Indian and Bangladeshi-themed recipes.

 There are plenty of stylish, affordable Telford hotels, some of the most popular of which include the Carriages - Cocktail Bar, Restaurant & Rooms in Wellington, the Premier Inn Telford (International Centre), and the Ramada Hotel Telford/Ironbridge.
 Another reputed hotel is the delightful country themed Hadley Park House Hotel, while the Shakespeare Inn is another cosy venue in a beautifully preserved 19th-century building.

 Frequently asked questions about Hotels in Telford

-What are the most booked hotels in Telford?According to our booking data, one of the most booked hotels in Telford is Mercure Telford Centre Hotel.
+Which hotels are the most popular ones to stay at in Telford?One of the best hotels to stay in Telford is Mercure Telford Centre Hotel.